Disorderly Conduct

 - Seeking reduction or dismissal of charges

-In some situations, police officers overreact to verbal disagreements or emotional situations that never should have resulted in criminal charges.
+In some situations, police officers overreact to verbal disagreements or emotional encounters that never should have resulted in criminal charges.

 Our goal is to minimize the impact of the allegations while protecting your rights, reputation, and future opportunities.